-For large, complex SaaS companies with enterprise, consumer and SME customers.
+For large, complex enterprise SaaS companies with enterprise, consumer and SME customers.
 There is no model like this on the internet.
 Features highly granular revenue forecasting with monthly cohort level modeling.
 A full stack of marketing options drive leads/registrations for consumer and SME customers.
 Forecast enterprise clients down to a product basis and magically observe the exact month revenue will come according to payment schedules.
 5 years (60 months) of detailed P&L for actual, forecast and combined, as well as cash based analysis.
 Manually plan out your hiring of staff and automate sales and support staff depending on how you scale.
 Charts, KPIs, all your COGS mapped out.
 Unique source and use sheet illustrates your plan for your pitch deck.
 And a lot more…

-Video overview of the model
+Video overview of the enterprise SaaS model

-I downloaded the enterprise model.
+I downloaded the enterprise SaaS model.
 So far so good – I’m needing to modify a few aspects to adapt it for our business and will let you if have any further queries.

 It’s an awesome tool and saved me days (probably weeks) of work trying to build my own